ART DOLLS

 the body

-Traditional doll body making involves the use of artisanal techniques, combining materials such as synthetic fiber filling, cotton and metal frames.
-The artist begins by creating a skeleton, sometimes articulated, to provide the structure and pose of the doll.
-Then he uses cotton or other cushioning materials to give shape and volume to the body.
-These materials are carefully selected to ensure both strength and softness of the doll's body.
+Traditional doll body making involves the use of artisanal techniques, combining materials such as synthetic fiber stuffing, cotton, and metal armatures.
+The artist begins by creating a skeleton, sometimes articulated, to provide the doll's structure and pose.
+Then, cotton or other stuffing materials are used to give the body shape and volume.
+These materials are carefully selected to ensure both the doll's sturdiness and softness.

 Explore the collection